 Special focus will be placed on the opportunities currently offered by the European Recovery and Resilience Mechanism and the PERTE for Vanguard Healthcare, along with new programs in artificial intelligence and medical imaging interoperability, which set strategic milestones for advancing the digital maturity of Spain’s National Health System.
 The recent approval of the European Health Data Space Regulation represents a decisive boost for the interoperability of healthcare data and opens the door to the development of artificial intelligence algorithms that will help improve clinical decision-making and accelerate diagnostic and treatment processes.
 This new reality, characterized by a previously unimaginable volume of data, requires the development of a healthcare data governance model that ensures its safe, efficient, and ethical use, defining regulatory frameworks, quality standards and procedures to safeguard privacy, traceability and interoperability across the system.

-Later, a roundtable will explore how to accelerate the trustworthy exchange of data to effectively integrate artificial intelligence into healthcare environments, with contributions from Ana López de la Rica of the Spanish Agency of Medicines and Medical Devices; Juan Ángel Morejudo, Director of the Castilla-La Mancha Digital Agency; Javier Gómez Román, Head of Pathology at the Marqués de Valdecilla University Hospital; and Benigno Rosón, Deputy Director of Systems at the Galicia Health Ministry.
-The session will be moderated by Rocío Montalbán, the course director and Deputy Director General for Digital Health of Cantabria.
+Afterwards, a panel discussion will explore how to accelerate secure data sharing to integrate artificial intelligence in healthcare environments, featuring Ana López de la Rica, from the Spanish Agency for Medicines and Medical Devices; Juan Ángel Morejudo, Director of the Castilla-La Mancha Digital Agency; Javier Gómez Román, Head of Pathology at Marqués de Valdecilla University Hospital; and Benigno Rosón, Deputy Director of Systems at the Galician Health Service, moderated by Rocío Montalbán, Course Director and Deputy Director General for Digital Health in Cantabria.

-In the afternoon, Raj Ratwani, Director of the MedStar National Center for Human Factors in Healthcare in Washington DC, will lead a dialogue on applying human factors engineering to patient safety.
-Following this, Juan Fortea Ormaechea, Director of the Memory Unit at Hospital Santa Creu i Sant Pau, will discuss how real-world data and big data are transforming research in diseases like Alzheimer’s.
-The first day will conclude with a roundtable examining how digital health can enhance patient care and services, with the participation of professionals from various fields.
+In the afternoon, Raj Ratwani, Director of the MedStar National Center for Human Factors in Healthcare in Washington D.C., will lead a dialogue on human factors engineering applied to patient safety.
+This will be followed by Juan Fortea Ormaechea, Director of the Memory Unit at Hospital Santa Creu i Sant Pau, who will discuss how real-world data and big data are transforming research into diseases such as Alzheimer’s.
+The day will conclude with a panel discussion on how digital health can improve patient care and support, featuring professionals from various fields.

-The second day will be dedicated to the use of health data in clinical care and research, and its role in ensuring the sustainability of healthcare systems.
-The morning will open with a roundtable on innovation in data-driven care management, featuring Izabel Alfany, Managing Director of EIT Health Spain; Bernardo Valdivieso, Regional Secretary for Health in the Valencian Community; Javier Arcos, Managing Director of Fundación Jiménez Díaz; and Yolima Cossio, Director of Information Systems at Vall d’Hebron Hospital.
-The session will be moderated by Pablo Serrano, Deputy Director of Healthcare at the Cantabrian Health Service.
+The morning will begin with a panel discussion on data-driven innovation in healthcare management, featuring Bernardo Valdivieso, Regional Secretary for Health in the Valencian Community; Javier Arcos, Managing Director of Fundación Jiménez Díaz; Yolima Cossio, Director of Systems at Vall d’Hebron Hospital; and Helena González, Associate Director of Medical Innovation and Data Analytics at MSD, moderated by Pablo Serrano, Deputy Director for Healthcare at the Cantabrian Health Service.

-After a break, Nuria Mas, holder of the Jaime Grego Chair in Global Healthcare Management, will lead a dialogue on value-based digital health and healthcare system sustainability.
-The final roundtable will analyze the new horizons for research being opened by health data spaces, with the participation of Ruth del Campo, Director General for Data at the Ministry for Digital Transformation and Civil Service; Anna Saura, Senior Researcher at the University of Oxford; Marina Pollán, Director of the Carlos III Health Institute; Iñaki Gutiérrez, Director of Research and Innovation at the Basque Government; and Amelia Martín, Director of Clinical and Translational Research at Farmaindustria.
+The final panel discussion will examine the new horizons for research made possible by healthcare data spaces, with participants including Ruth del Campo, Director General for Data at the Ministry for Digital Transformation and Civil Service; Anna Saura, Senior Researcher at the University of Oxford; Marina Pollán, Director of the Carlos III Health Institute; Iñaki Gutiérrez, Director of Research and Innovation for the Basque Government; and Amelia Martín, Director of Clinical and Translational Research at Farmaindustria.
 The session will be moderated by Galo Peralta, Managing Director of IDIVAL.

 This professional meeting has established itself as an essential platform for sharing knowledge, fostering partnerships, and exploring how to place people at the heart of tomorrow’s digital healthcare system, using data as a driver for responsible, ethical and sustainable transformation.